roderickmackenzie/matlab_robot_buggy/WS3/worksheet_3.md

 * Learning Python in your free time: Here are some good links to get started: [Downloading and installing](https://www.python.org/about/gettingstarted/), [Watch youtube channels on Python](https://www.youtube.com/watch?v=cpPG0bKHYKc), [tutorials](https://wiki.python.org/moin/BeginnersGuide/Programmers)

+* Why not buy a book to learn to program python.

 * Subscribe to some electronics youtube channels, this one is quite good [mikeselectricstuff](https://www.youtube.com/channel/UCcs0ZkP_as4PpHDhFcmCHyA), and so is this one [EEVBlog](https://www.youtube.com/user/EEVblog).